woutishere122/BEWA/README.md

 ## Common issues
 ### Error `command not found`
-This is often the case when Neurodesk was closed off and the modules still have to be loaded.
+This is often the case when Neurodesk or the Unix terminal was closed off and the modules still have to be loaded.
 To fix this issue:
 ```bash
 # For example, load the fsl module
 module load fsl